ExtendRealityLtd/VRTK/DOCUMENTATION.md

 #### TriggerHapticPulse/3

-  > `public void TriggerHapticPulse(float strength, float duration, float pulseInterval)`
+  > `public virtual void TriggerHapticPulse(float strength, float duration, float pulseInterval)`

   * Parameters
    * `float strength` - The intensity of the rumble of the controller motor. `0` to `1`.